 Positano is beautiful but be prepared as it’s very touristy and overcrowded.
 I am so grateful that we decided to stay in Castiglione, which is about fifty minutes away.
 We prefer peace, quiet and space.
 You won’t find that in Positano.

-However, the three hours we had there did feel like it was way too short.
+However, the three hours we had there felt like it was way too short.
 I recommend staying one night in Positano which would give a couple of days there, since there is so much to see and experience.
 The restaurants look amazing and they have a ton of Michelin Star winners in that region.

 Final Thoughts on Italy with a Toddler